 Security Risks

 Unfortunately, many malicious actors have targeted DeFi applications and liquid staking services.
 These attackers swoop in to drain the liquidity and tokens from the platform.
-In a recent case, Raft Finance lost $3.3 Million in ETH after an attacker drained 1,577 ETH from the platform.
+Raft Finance lost $3.3 Million in ETH after an attacker drained 1,577 ETH from the platform.
 Raft Finance offers yield on stETH, Lido’s liquid staking token.
 Users earn R stablecoin (Raft Finance’s stablecoin) in rewards.
 In some attacks, users may not get their crypto refunded by the platform.

 Technological Risks